john-itcsolutions/cheirrs/README.md

 The blockchain server ip-addresses in the .env, and .env.test files on each elastos pod, need to match the address of the targeted pod.
 Also the database details will require alteration.

-Presuming you have obtained a fresh clone of "elastos-smartweb-service" with "recurse-submodules",  and 'cheirrs' at cloning-time, you will need to ensure the __init__.py within grpc_adenine/database directory is updated to our repo's version (as discussed above).
-Actually there is no need to alter the __init__.py file in the repo, rather in the cheirrs/TO*/*database/, which is where the file will be copied (soon) to the vm's.

-     So, edit cheirrs/TO*/*database/__init__.py to insert your schema names, database name & database url.

-You also need to treat the "run.sh" and "test.sh" (which are in cheirrs root directory also) similarly.
-So we will copy them soon to elastos-smartweb-service over the existing "run.sh" and "test.sh".
-Postgres connections in Kubernetes are not possible in the fashion assumed by "run.sh" and "test.sh" in elastos by default.

-So in shared/cheirrs root "TO_BE_COPIED_TO_smartweb-service" directory are scripts and modules in .sh, .env, .env.test and .py that have had to be altered from those provided in the experimental Elastos-smartweb-service repo.
-These should be copied over the existing files in the target elastos pods, after editing .env and .env.test to replace existing database and pod addresses with addresses obtained from the installation.
-Therefore, on primary:

 `cd ....path/to/shared/cheirrs`